SatisKia/dart_clip/README.md

 `param1` and `param1` can be omitted.

-Immediately after building the EasyClip object: CLIP_MODE_G_FLOAT
+Immediately after building the EasyClip object: ClipGlobal.modeGFloat

 **Floating point display accuracy** (":prec" command in CLIP)